Igalia/balena-wpe/README.md

 **Project Status: No Longer Under Active Development**

-We regret to inform you that this project, which initially began as an experiment to integrate WPE into the Balena Hub, has transitioned into a state of discontinuation.
-While we appreciate the interest and support that this project has garnered, due to various factors, we are no longer actively maintaining or developing it.
+This project was an experiment to integrate WPE into the Balena Hub.

-As a result, the project is not being updated to incorporate the latest versions or bugfixes.
-The current version available might not reflect the most recent advancements or patches in the WPE ecosystem.
+It is not currently actively developed or maintained.
+The current version available from Balena Hub does not reflect the most recent advancements or patches in the WPE ecosystem.

-We understand that this might cause inconvenience to users who were looking forward to continued enhancements.
-If you encounter issues or are seeking updates, we recommend exploring alternative solutions or resources that align with your requirements.
+If an up to date Balena block is very important to you, we'd be very interested to hear more.
+Meanwhile, if you encounter issues or are seeking updates, we recommend exploring alternative solutions or resources that align with your requirements.

-We appreciate your understanding and thank you for your interest in this project.
 Should you have any further questions or inquiries, please feel free to get in touch.

 ## Description